robert-hardy/fsq_20180212_agile_data_science/PITCHME.md

 First book I have come across which gives all the details of how to build a fully scalable data application.

-There is a lot in there, so a 'tech stack overview' chapter would be helpful.
+(There is a better architecture picture in the GitHub repo.)

 ---